MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/rhel7X-to-79-SAP-HA-APPS.md

 **Applies to:** :heavy_check_mark: Linux VMs

-While RHEL for SAP 7.x (where x is not equal to 9) can be accessed in E4S and/or EUS, RHEL for SAP 7.9 follows a different approach.
+While RHEL for SAP 7.x (where x isn't equal to 9) can be accessed in `E4S` and/or `EUS`, RHEL for SAP 7.9 follows a different approach.
 In this case, the related content is found in unversioned repositories.
 As a result, updating a system that operates SAP on RHEL 7.x to RHEL 7.9 requires several manual steps.

-This article will provide the correct steps to update to 7.9 for SAP-HANA or SAPAPPS pay-as-you-go (PAYGO) images.
+This article provides the correct steps to update to 7.9 for SAP-HANA or SAPAPPS pay-as-you-go (PAYGO) images.

 > [!IMPORTANT]
 > RHUI is intended for only pay-as-you-go images.
 Are you using custom or golden images (also known as "bring-your-own-subscription (BYOS)") instead?
 In that case, the system has to be attached to Red Hat Subscription Manager (RHSM) or Satellite in order to receive updates.
 For more information, see [How to register and subscribe an RHEL system to the Red Hat Customer Portal using RHSM](https://access.redhat.com/solutions/253273).